Larvik: Villages

 Himberg is an exclave which is part of Sandefjord Municipality, although it is completely surrounded by Larvik Municipality in all directions.
 Attempts at annexing Himberg into Larvik Municipality have largely been met with protests from Himberg residents.
 A 1995 attempt at annexing Himberg was cancelled due to protests from local residents.
 There are only four such enclaves in Norway, and Himberg is the most populous enclave in Norway, with a population of approximately 40 people.
 Himberg is 1.4 km2.

 Climate

 Larvik has a warm-summer humid continental climate (Köppen: Dfb) with fairly cold winters and mild summers.
-Snow is common during the winter months, but along the coast it can sometimes melt during mild spells.
+In normal winters, snow is frequent but often melts quickly along the coast.
 Summers are sunny with daytime temperatures of 19 C to 24 C most places.